YuanpengHou/MoneyDiary/README.md

 All the above-mentioned components, i.e. HandlerMapping, Controller, and ViewResolver are parts of WebApplicationContext which is an extension of the plainApplicationContext with some extra features necessary for web applications

+**@CrossOrigin(origins = "*")**

+For security reasons, browsers prohibit AJAX calls to resources residing outside the current origin.
+For example, as you're checking your bank account in one tab, you could have the evil.com website in another tab.
+The scripts from evil.com shouldn’t be able to make AJAX requests to your bank API (withdrawing money from your account!) using your credentials.

+Cross-origin resource sharing (CORS) is a W3C specification implemented by most browsers that allows you to specify in a flexible way what kind of cross domain requests are authorized, instead of using some less secured and less powerful hacks like IFrame or JSONP.

+Controller method CORS configuration
+You can add to your @RequestMapping annotated handler method a @CrossOrigin annotation in order to enable CORS on it (by default @CrossOrigin allows all origins and the HTTP methods specified in the @RequestMapping annotation):

+1. @CrossOrigin annotation
+2. JavaConfig, WebConfig, WebMvcConfigurer, Class bean
+3. SpringMVC XML configuration namespace

 ## Spring Boot

 In Simple Terminology, Spring Boot is nothing but existing Spring Framework + Some Embedded HTTP Servers (Tomcat/Jetty, etc.) - XML or Annotations Configurations.
 Here minus means we don’t need to write any XML Configuration and few Annotations only.